Best Treadmills 2026

 ## Who a Treadmill Makes Sense For

 Running is simple.
 A treadmill makes it weather-independent and measurable.
-That said, they're not the right choice for everyone.
+But they're not the right choice for everyone.

 Good fit: - You run regularly and want a consistent indoor option for winter or bad weather - You walk for daily health and want year-round access - You use incline walking as your primary cardio (the 12-3-30 method is popular for good reason) - You prefer running over other cardio options